mzienert/readiness-calculator-ui/docs/PROBLEM_ANALYSIS.md

 - How do we maintain conversation flow during agent transitions?
 - Should we preload next agent context for faster responses?
 - How do we handle concurrent users with agent resource management?

+*Evaluation & Fine-tuning:*
+- What synthetic SMB scenarios best represent La Plata County business diversity?
+- How do we measure assessment accuracy - scoring consistency vs strategy alignment?
+- Should we fine-tune Assessment Agent and Analysis Agent separately or together?
+- What's the optimal transition point from manual evaluation to automated metrics?
+- How do we balance synthetic training data with real anonymized assessment data?

 #### User Experience Design